Achintya-jha611/Achintya-jha611/README.md

 - 👋 Hi, I’m @Achintya-jha611
-- 👀 I’m interested in android app development,React app development
+- 👀 I’m interested in SDET roles and tech stacks
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Cucumber,rest assured and selenium
-- 💞️ I’m looking to collaborate on android app development and web development(front end)
+- 💞️ I’m looking to collaborate on SDET related projects
 - 📫 How to reach me - you can drop a mail at jhaachintya16@gmail.com

 <!---